Fuel System

 But there was a crack in the right-side exhaust manifold that allows extra air to get into the exhaust stream, making it seem lean.

-The propor fix was to replace the cracked exhaust manifold, but since Pop’s truck was SUPER rusty, we were sure some of the manifold bolts were going to shear off, making the repair a whole world of hurt.
+The proper fix was to replace the cracked exhaust manifold, but since Pop’s truck was SUPER rusty, we were sure some of the manifold bolts were going to shear off, making the repair a whole world of hurt.
 He’d already been quoted $2000 from a shop to fix it, and I DID NOT want to deal with broken exhaust bolts (I know “not fun” when I see it).

 So…. we ignored it. (grin).